zolomatok/Creating-an-Xcode-plugin/README.md

 Alright seems like slice is of type `IDEUtilitySliceExtension*`, while category is of type `DVTExtension*`, and apparently the method’s return type is `DVTControllerContentView*`.

-Looking at their header files it seems both sport the ‘name’ property, which might reveal more about them.
+Looking at their header files it seems both sport the `name` property, which might reveal more about them.

 *Insert the following line just before ‘// D’:*